jeffjennings/jeffjennings/README.md

 ### Hi!
-I'm Jeff<sup>*</sup>.
+I'm Jeff.

-<sup>*</sup>Or as I call myself, Batman.

-I'm an Eberly Postdoctoral Research Fellow in the Astronomy department at Pennsylvania State University.
+I'm an Eberly Postdoctoral Research Fellow in the Department of Astronomy and Astrophysics at The Pennsylvania State University.
-I work on super-resolution aperture synthesis techniques for radio interferometry 📡--📡 ;
-I try to make images of protoplanetary disks 📀 and debris disks 💍 look a bit sharper 🔪 👀.
+I work on statistical algorithms to analyze and forward model datasets in radio astronomy, focusing on Fourier analysis, Bayesian statistics, Gaussian processes, and machine learning methods.
+My main application is super-resolution imaging of ALMA observations of protoplanetary and debris disks.